HAproxy should use RFC 7919 DH parameter files

 This ensures the file is eventually generated (it might take a while, yes), even after restoring the pfSense configuration elsewhere.

-#3 Updated by Jim Pingle over 1 year ago
+#3 Updated by Jim Pingle almost 2 years ago

 Accommodating SSL testers that have no concept of proper security procedures isn't something we should aspire to do.
 It doesn't matter if they flag something that is more secure than they expect.
 If they question it, point them to the RFC that says this is the best practice.